rajeshgdongre12/Texture-Tales-Clothing-Company---Sales-Analysis-Financial-Report-by-using-SQL/README.md

 The goal of this project is to assist the merchandising teams by:

-- Analyzing the company's sales data.
+- Analyzing the company's sales data using SQL.
 - Identifying key trends, patterns, and opportunities.
 - Generating a basic financial report based on the sales performance.
 - Providing insights to share with the wider business to guide future strategies.